TheFruitDude/visualize_plant_data_from_csv/README.md

 # visualize_plant_data_from_csv

-This project aims to visualize occurences of plants.
-The notebook can visualize the Locations of each plant species.
-Species density has not been examined.
+This project aims to visualize plant population.
+Species density (per area) has not been examined.
 This would be an interesting idea as well.
 (Idea: Imagine a connection between density and Opacity)

+This jupyter notebook works with ipywidgets.
+This means user input is possible, while the user can be oblivious to the code.
+I have to try to show this in binder.

-This jupyter notebook includes widgets.
-Dropdown Menu to select the plant, and wo-sided Sliders to set the year range.
+The notebook includes a dropdown Menu to select the plant, and a slider to set the range.

+TODO: Dynamically update the contents. (instead of having to press the damn button each time)

 ![Alt text](previews_visualizer.png?raw=true)